 Did you have to make difficult choices and what are the lessons learned?

 Puneet Sakhuja: As an individual, we all come across a point where we need to make difficult choices.
 I have made many difficult choices in my life such as moving countries, changing careers, leaving a job to start a company, etc. and a lesson it has taught me is taking action is better than regretting it later.
 If you want to pursue your dreams, don’t take a risk, take a calculated risk.
 The last thing one would want is to regret not making the jump 30 years later!

 What specific tools, software, and management skills are you using to navigate this crisis?

 Puneet Sakhuja: Like everyone else in the world, we have used video platforms like Zoom and Google Meets to stay in touch with my team regularly.
-We also use project management tools that make things a lot easier, helps us all stay productive, and gives me an overall view of the different projects we are working on.
+We also use project management tools that make things a lot easier, help us all stay productive, and give me an overall view of the different projects we are working on.
 Lastly, we have incorporated flexible working hours in our structure which allows us all to be super productive!

 Who are your competitors?
 And how do you plan to stay in the game?

 Puneet Sakhuja: I don’t prefer calling them “competitors”.
 If they have Mashreq as their client, we have HSBC.
 They exist in the same space as us and we’re all doing a fantastic job in the industry which benefits other users.
 We have always progressed in our journey by constant innovation.
 While always giving the absolute best to our clients, we always ask ourselves “What can we do to make this project better than the last?”.
 It’s that mindset and mentality that pushes us and the company!

 Your final thoughts?